On the Anniversary of Iran’s Revolution: Key Lessons for Revolutionaries

 Syria’s War Has Never Been More International

 By Uri Friedman The next phase of a seven-year conflict has begun.
-Consider the stunning events that have occurred in the last three weeks alone: Last month, Turkey, with Russian approval, launched a military offensive in northwestern Syria against Kurdish fighters it views as terrorists and America views as counterterrorism allies. […]
+Consider the stunning events that have occurred in the last three weeks alone: Last month, Turkey, with Russian approval, launched a military offensive in northwestern Syria against Kurdish fighters it views as terrorists and America views as counterterrorism allies.
+From The Atlantic here […]

 The Saudi art charade and Mohammad bin Salman